aahiljivani/LSTM-Stock-Predictions/README.md

 ## Overview
 This repository contains Jupyter notebooks for predicting stock returns using Long Short-Term Memory (LSTM) neural networks, built with PyTorch and scikit-learn.
 The project evolved from an initial naive implementation focused on Tesla (TSLA) stock data to a more sophisticated approach using Johnson & Johnson (JNJ) stock data.
 The goal is to explore time series forecasting for financial data, incorporating advanced feature engineering and modeling techniques.

+Unfortunately, The LSTM model exhibits classic mean reversion behavior, since it predicts values clustered around zero rather than capturing the extreme volatility events that define financial markets.
+The model systematically underestimates the magnitude of both positive and negative returns, completely missing the sharp jumps that represent the most financially significant periods.
+The models behaviour minimizes prediction error by avoiding large predictions so they fail to capture the tail events that drive actual portfolio performance.

 ## Key Improvements
 From TSLA to JNJ: A More Refined Approach
 In the original TSLA implementation, I naively treated stock prices as directly predictable targets using a standard LSTM on raw closing prices and basic technical indicators (e.g., RSI, MACD, SMAs).
 This approach overlooked the non-stationary nature of financial time series, leading to potential overfitting and poor generalization.
 The model scaled features with MinMaxScaler and used a simple sequence-to-one prediction, but it didn't account for stationarity, cyclical patterns, or advanced input formatting, resulting in suboptimal performance (e.g., high mean squared errors and visual discrepancies in predictions).